scaleoutsystems/ultralytics-implementation-in-fedn-tutorial/README.md

 Before starting the training process, you need to connect the clients to the server which is done in the next step.

 ## Step 9: Connecting and starting the clients
 To connect a client to the server, you need to hand each client a client.yaml file.
 This file contains the necessary configurations for the client to connect to the server and gain access to the compute package.
-Connect clients by pressing the Clients button on the left hand side.
+Connect clients by pressing the "Clients" button on the left hand side.
 Here you can download a client.yaml file for each client.
-Place the client.yaml file in the repository folder and start the client by running following command:
+Place the client.yaml file in the repository and start the client by running following command:
 ```bash
 fedn client start -in client.yaml --secure=True --force-ssl
 ```